 Bitcoin and Cryptocurrency Technologies – By Arvind Narayanan, Joseph Bonneau & 3 others.

 Whether you are a student, software developer, tech entrepreneur, or researcher in computer science, this authoritative and self-contained book tells you everything you need to know about the new global money for the Internet age.
 It offers a technical discussion of blockchains.

-Now, you may have just added 20+ books to your reading list, but regardless of the number of books you read, you need to get involved in the space.
-Hands-on.
+Now, you likely just added 20+ books to your reading list… but regardless of what books you read, you need to get involved in the space.
+Join a DAO.
+Buy an NFT.
+Stake some crypto.
 The crypto community is both welcoming and friendly – and offers you the chance to learn from others.
 It doesn’t matter how sharp your axe is if you never cut anything down: interact with the products, buy some crypto, yield farm, try minting an NFT – Go out and get busy!

 Thanks for reading!
 Did I miss any great books?
 Please comment below.

 Law of Code provides the tools for a new age of lawyers, particularly those interested in all-things blockchain.
 To stay updated, subscribe to the Law of Code newsletter:

 Thanks to Olta Andoni, Larry Florio, Jason Gottlieb, Jared Franklin and Alex Fagella for their input on the initial list, and Gabe Shapiro, Lewis Cohen, Aaron Wright, Brandon Ferrick & many others for their post-publishing contributions!